beverleysun/vex-robotics-starstruck-2016-2017/README.md

 ### Westlake Girls 2904C

-Compilation of all the code I wrote for our robot.
+Compilation of all the code I wrote for our robot.\s\s Combining multiple files of different versions to have one final copy of code.

-Combining multiple files of different versions to have one final copy of code.
+Team Members:

-Team Members:  * Cynthia Liu
+  * Cynthia Liu
   * Ashleigh Sun
   * Beverley Sun (Me)
   * Elizabeth Vaughan